quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the second through seventeenth most significant bytes of the connection ID.

 ### General Case: Four-Pass Encryption

+Any other field length requires four passes for encryption and at least three for decryption.

 In the text below, ^ is the XOR function and || is concatenation.